ikvmnet/ikvm/CONTRIBUTING.md

   "Reference" version of the IKVM.Java project.
 Due to the circular dependency between IKVM.Java and IKVM.Runtime, IKVM.Runtime must build against a partial copy of IKVM.Java.
 + IKVM
   To untangle the ProjectReferences between the circular dependencies, this project generates the NuGet package output, including all of it's required dependencies, and the full version of the underlying IKVM assemblies.
++ ikvm-native-*
+  Native vcxproj files for building 'ikvm-native'.
+This code facilitates the functionality of IKVM.Runtime.JNI.
 + IKVM.MSBuild
   Contains tasks and targets used by both the IKVM package and the IKVM.NET.Sdk package.
+Two divergent paths exist: Tasks and NoTasks.
+When doing in-tree builds, NoTasks is used.
 + IKVM.MSBuild.Tasks
   Source code for the task contained within IKVM.MSBuild.
 + IKVM.NET.Sdk
   MSBuild SDK package which provides support for building managed code form Java sources.
+To divergent paths exist: Tasks and NoTasks.
+When doing in-tree builds, NoTasks is used.
++ dist-*
+  Outputs content files that describe the summation of various directories to be produced when doing a distribution build.
++ IKVM.Tools.Runner
+  Various .NET libraries for executing the IKVM tools programatically.
+These are used by the MSBuild Tasks to launch ikvmc.exe and ikvmstub.exe.
++ IKVM.Java.Extensions
+  Various extension methods and such for bridiging IKVM.Java with .NET patterns and practices.

 ## Versioning